ULHPC/ulhpc-docs/docs/connect/work.md

 In normal mode, you can navigate the file using the arrow keys or `hjkl` (left, down, up, right).
 You can also use commands like `dd` to delete a line, `yy` to copy a line, and `p` to paste.

-It is recommended to learn the basics of Vim to be more productive when working on the HPC.
+It is recommended to learn the basics of Vim also called vim motions to be more productive when working on the HPC.

 ## Emacs